Doing our part to prevent the spread of COVID-19

 Unacceptable footwear includes thongs, high heels, sandals, ballet flats that leave the top of the client’s feet uncovered, or any shoe where the heel is not enclosed.

 NO LATE ARRIVALS

-Where possible, free catch up classes will be offered to any clients who miss a class due to running late, but all catch up classes are attended without dogs.
+Where possible, free catch up classes will be offered to any clients who miss a class due to running late, and homework sheets provided so that they can practise throughout the week.
+Please note that all catch up classes are attended without dogs.